 Elmore Leonard, for his engaging stories and spot-on dialogue, James Patterson, Dan Brown, Vince Flynn, for their great thrillers; John Steinbeck, John Grisham, Garrison Keillor, for their incredible characterizations and sense of story; Philip Wylie, for his imaginative scenarios; Erma Bombeck, Susan Isaacs, for their storytelling ability and phenomenal sense of humor; J. K. Rowling for perhaps being the most imaginative writer of the century who got youth back to reading books.
 She’s a wizard herself.

 Not a definitive list; just to name a few.

 What inspires you to get out of bed each day?

 Usually the smell of coffee, but I’m an early riser anyway.
 I feel if I can get some substantial writing accomplished before noon, I’ve once more won the day.
 I’m thankful for every hour God gives me to tell stories, even though He knows most of what I write are suspicious truths with very dusty edges.

 How do you discover the books you read?

 I search for the genre I want, such as crime, suspense, or thriller.
 Then I look at the authors’ reviews, if I don’t already know the writer’s work.
-I’ll “look inside” and read the opening pages.
+I’ll peek inside and read a few opening pages.
 If I like what I see, I’ll pop for the book and add it to my library.
 If it passes that early test, I’ll usually read it all.
-But if I get bogged down in too much descriptive “telling,” lousy dialogue, or too many flashbacks that make me want to “skim” or screech my page turning to a halt, I’ll stop reading and move on to another work by a different author.
+But if I get bogged down in too much descriptive “telling,” lousy or spare dialogue, or too many flashbacks that make me want to “skim” or screech my page turning to a halt, I’ll stop reading and move on to another work by a different author.
 I also am not a fan of prologues, which are almost always unnecessary.
 Begin the book with Chapter 1.

 Do you remember the first story you ever wrote?